CianciarusoCataldo/mobrix-app/README.md

 # mobrix-app

-A ready to use React app, powered with MoBrix tools
+A fully configured React web app, based on Next.js, ready to be customized for every purpose, powered with [MoBrix-ui](https://github.com/CianciarusoCataldo/mobrix-ui)